49ers come back from 17 points down to beat Lions, will face Chiefs in Super Bowl LVIII - Yahoo Sports

 49ers come back from 17 points down to beat Lions, will face Chiefs in Super Bowl LVIII

-The Detroit Lions led by 14 points midway through the third quarter when head coach Dan Campbell decided to go for it on 4th down instead of trying a field goal.
-They had completely outplayed the San Francisco 49ers to that point.
-There shouldn't have been a cause for panic when the Lions threw incomplete on fourth-and-2.
+The Detroit Lions led by 14 points midway through the third quarter when head coach Dan Campbell decided to go for it on fourth down instead of trying a field goal.
+The Lions had completely outplayed the San Francisco 49ers to that point.
+There shouldn't have been cause for panic when the Lions threw incomplete on fourth-and-2.

 But at that moment, hearts had to drop around Michigan.
-This is the Lions after all.
-They have never made the Super Bowl.
+This is the Lions, after all.
+They have never made it to the Super Bowl.

+[Join or create a Yahoo Fantasy Baseball league for the 2024 MLB season]

 Sure enough, the NFC championship game was never the same after that.
 There was a miracle catch to set up one 49ers touchdown and a fumble by Detroit to set up another.
-The Lions, who led 24-7 at the half, saw the 49ers storm back for a massive comeback and Detroit lost its chance to go to the first Super Bowl in team history with a 34-31 loss.
-The 49ers will play the AFC champion Kansas City Chiefs in Super Bowl LVIII, to be played in Las Vegas on Feb.
-11.
+The Lions, who led 24-7 at the half, saw the 49ers rally for a massive comeback, and Detroit lost its chance to go to the first Super Bowl in team history with a 34-31 loss.
+The 49ers will play the AFC champion Kansas City Chiefs in Super Bowl LVIII on Feb.
+11 in Las Vegas.

 Campbell goes for it on fourth down more than any other coach.
-He'd go for it later, too, passing on a field goal attempt in the fourth quarter.
-The 49ers' defense caused an incompletion.
-San Francisco scored after that to practically seal the win, though the 49ers still had to recover an onside kick in the final minute.
+He went for it later in the game, too, passing on a field goal attempt in the fourth quarter.
+That time, the 49ers' defense caused an incompletion.
+San Francisco scored after that to all but seal the win, though the 49ers still had to recover an onside kick in the final minute.
 The two field goals the Lions passed on will haunt them this offseason.

 BRANDON AIYUK OFF THE RICOCHET ARE YOU KIDDING ‼️